jasonbeach/UdacitySelfDrivingCars/src/p2_advanced_lane_finding/README.md

 This was a great project as you can tell all of the code is written in C++ which was done for three reasons, 1) performance, 2) that's what would be used in a real self-driving car and 3) to force myself to get more more familiar with OpenCV and get industrial grade experience with it.

+Unfortunately Udacity is not set up to handle C++ code which really surprised me (given the reasons cited above).
+To facilitate passing off this project, The pipeline and frame processor were rewritten in python although the rubric did not specify this requirement.
+The python version is located in the python subdirectory and can be started by running `project2_main.py`. `project2_main.py` should be run from the python directory to ensure the video file is properly found.
+Additionally it uses the python yaml module which can be installed via `pip install pyyaml` if it is not already installed.

 OpenCV is fantastic.
 Using it's GUI functionality, I was able to create trackbars that allowed me to quickly tune and experiment with thresholds in real-time as a video was playing.

 Getting the non-zero pixels in the warped image seems weird to me since the upper portion of the image is so stretched out.
 I really wanted to try an algorithm called Recursive-RANSAC to detect the lines before warping them and then just warping a small set of points from a generated curve.
 Unfortunately I don't have the time to do it now.

 My pipeline works quite well on the project video, but does pretty abysmal on the challenge and the harder challenge video.
 I didn't have time to look in-depth at the cause, but it a cursory look seemed to indicate that the perspective transform was off.
 It would be interesting to use the hardcoded transform and see if that improves things.

+Redoing the project in python was beneficial.
+The performance difference between the C++ and python version is astounding.
+Given that I did not take time to really profile and optimize the python code, it processes approximately 2 frames/sec.
+The C++ version easily processes the 25 frames / sec that the video contains with buffer to spare.

 ### Building